meltyourface/blank/posts/Ancestors-Key/Occult-Ancestors-Key-Connecting-with-Spiritual-Lineage/index.md

 ---
 Lesson 1: Introduction to Ancestors Key

-Objective: Introduce students to the fundamental concepts of Ancestors Key and the importance of ancestral spirits in the occult practice.
+**Objective**: Introduce students to the fundamental concepts of Ancestors Key and the importance of ancestral spirits in the occult practice.

 ### 1.1 Overview of Ancestors Key
 - Definition and importance of Ancestors Key in the occult domain